-Rice Pudding Recipe is an old fashioned recipe made with parboiled rice, milk, cinnamon and raisins, cooked on stovetop.
-It contains no eggs and is quick and easy to make.
+Rice Pudding Recipe is an old fashioned recipe made with parboiled rice, milk, cinnamon and raisins, cooked on stove-top.

 It is a grain that is sodium and fat free, and fortified with vitamins and iron.
-However, Do Not

 Also, do not drain it after cooking, because

 you could lose some of the valuable nutrients doing either.

 Whole milk contains an abundance of calcium and is fortified with essential vitamin D.

 When mixture starts to boil, begin timing and simmer 25 minutes.
 Remove from heat.

 Pour into a serving dish to prevent any further cooking.

 When thoroughly cooled, place in refrigerator to chill.

-package) gives the best results for this recipe, in my experience.
+Note: Parboiled long-grained rice (will state on rice package) gives the best results for this recipe, in my experience.